‘I'll Be a Very Happy Man.’ Will the Coronavirus Outbreak Turn Andrew Yang’s $1,000 Promise Into Reality?

 The premise of UBI still has plenty of critics, who worry it will be exorbitantly expensive as a long-term plan.
 “I think in the short term, we don’t need to worry about how to pay for it, we need to be spending money as fast as we can offset the hole in the economy,” says Jesse Rothstein, director of the Institute for Research on Labor and Employment at University of California Berkeley.
 “But in the long term, we can’t do that forever.”

 Aid programs that target relief money to the people who are being directly impacted by COVID-19—like guaranteed paid sick leave—as opposed to a universal benefit could be a better use of the government’s funds, says Rothstein.
-“The problem with a UBI is that they would write a check to check people like me.
+“The problem with a UBI is that they would write a check to people like me.
 I’m still getting paid and I can still do my work,” he says.
 “There are better ways to target the money to the people who are really in need.”

 For his part, Yang argues other economic solutions like paid sick and family leave, are smart but would take too long to implement.
 “We don’t have time right now,” he says.
 “This is something we actually can implement immediately, in a powerful way, that will improve millions of Americans’ lives and make us stronger and healthier from day one.”